 If choosing the full session, our Power Pole high ropes element is included.
 In the Power Pole, participants must climb a single pole and stand atop of it.
 From there the participants must jump and grab the trapeze out in front of them.
 This is a great challenge for overcoming fears and testing the boundaries of what a person can accomplish.

 Pirate Ship Ropes Course (Half Session)

 Walk the gangplank and experience the thrill of one of our newest adventure courses, The Pirate Ship.
 With 4 different levels and over twenty elements, this high ropes course towers the banks of Lake LBJ providing participants breathtaking views of our beautiful camp.
 This ropes course allows many participants to be in the air at one time and experience multiple elements on the continuous course.

 Screamin' Eagle (Half Session)

 The Screamin’ Eagle is also known as a Screamer, or Giant Swing.
-The participant is attached to a cable and the other teammates use this cable to pull the participant up to the height of his/her choice.
-Once the swinging participant is ready to fly s/he releases her/his tether and swings.
+The participant is attached to a cable and the other teammates use this cable to pull the participant up to the height of their choice.
+Once the swinging participant is ready to fly the participant releases their tether and swings.
 This element is a lot of fun and gets the whole team involved in the experience.
 This activity is group-size restrictive and offered on a first-come, first-serve basis.

 Texas Two Step (Full Session)

 The Texas Two Step is our newest and most challenging high ropes course and is strictly for our Leadership Program.
 A team heavy high ropes course, participants must work together in order to be successful.